-Name: Today's Date: Address: Email: Phone: Program to be provided on: Workshop to be provided on: The agreed subject & description of your Program n is: The agreed subject of your Workshop & Descript ion is: VIRTUAL PROGRAM: The presenter provided with the link to the Zoom meeting by 9:30 am with a start time of 10:00 am.
-IN-PERSON PROGRAM: Gull Harbor Line the Workshop is held at another location, hybrid format via Zoom; some OWG members will be viewing 'in embers will be viewing individually via Zoom from their homes.
-It is providing the program via Zoom.
-The presenter will be go by the OWG Program Chair and should plan to join the meeting witheran Church 40 Boston Harbor Rd NE Olympia WA 98506 If that address will be forthcoming.
-The presenter will be provided DWG Program Chair and should plan to join the meeting by 9:30 2) FEE SCHEDULE The fee for the agreed Program is: Materials fee: The fee for the agreed Workshop is: Materials fee: The number of Days for the Workshop: Maximum number of students for Workshop: Minimum number of students for Workshop Transportation costs (estimate) current IRS approved rate (insert current rate).
-A coach class fare Car mileage allowance is ir fare allowance is for the lowest reasonable
+1) PRESENTER: The Olympia Weavers Guild (OW Name: Today's Date: Address: Email: Phone: Program to be provided on: Workshop to be provided on: The agreed subject & description of your Progra m is: The agreed subject of your Workshop & Descrip tion is: person' as a group from guild meeting room; other mo hybrid format via Zoom; some OWG members will be viewing 'in embers will be viewing individually via Zoom from their homes. r is providing the program via Zoom.
+The presenter will be g by the OWG Program Chair and should plan to join the meeting the Workshop is held at another location, utheran Church 40 Boston Harbor Rd NE Olympia WA 98506 If that address will be forthcoming.
+The presenter will be provided OWG Program Chair and should plan to join the meeting by 9:30 2) FEE SCHEDULE The fee for the agreed Program is: Materials fee: The fee for the agreed Workshop is: Materials fee: The number of Days for the Workshop: Maximum number of students for Workshop: Minimum number of students for Workshop Transportation costs (estimate) Car mileage allowance is current IRS approved rate (insert current rate).
+Air fare allowance is for the lowest reasonable coach class fare